damjali/OpenClawWorkshop/README.md

 4. "OpenRouter" for Model/auth Provider
 5. Paste your OpenRouter API Key
 6. "Enter Model Manually" for Default Model
-7. Since we will be using OpenRouter's Minimax-2.5 MOdel, paste in "openrouter/minimax/minimax-m2.5" inside "Default Model"
+7. Since we will be using OpenRouter's Minimax-2.5 MOdel, paste in "openrouter/deepseek/deepseek-v4-flash" inside "Default Model"
-8. "DuckDuckGo" for Search Provider
+8. "Skip for now" for Select Channel
-9. "Yes" for Configure Skills Now
+9. "DuckDuckGo" for Search Provider
-10. Install all missing skills dependencies
+10. "Yes" for Configure Skills Now
-11. "Yes" for HomeBrew install Command
+11. "No" for Install all missing skills dependencies
-12. Enable all for Hooks
+13. "Skip for now" for Hooks
-13. "Restart" for Gateway Service.
+14. "Restart" for Gateway Service.
 If theres no option for Restart, then click on "Reinstall"
-14. Click "Open the Web UI" for "How do you want to hatch your bot?"
+15. Click "Open the Web UI" for "How do you want to hatch your bot?"
-15. Copy the Dashboard Link (With Token) inside the "Dashboard Ready" section and open it inside your browser
+16. Copy the Dashboard Link (With Token) inside the "Dashboard Ready" section and open it inside your browser

 # ✅ Setup Complete